 11:00AM - 12:00PM PDT | Speakers: Matthias Worch, Jim Van Allen, Michael Lentine

 Refactoring the Mesh Drawing Pipeline for Unreal Engine 4.22 (WATCH NOW)

 Gain a better understanding of how the renderer has been refactored to pave the way for future improvements in ray tracing efficiency and GPU driven rendering in Unreal Engine 4.22.
 Learn how these changes will impact project-specific engine modifications, the new auto-instancing functionality, and what it will mean for future development.

 12:30PM - 1:30PM PDT | Speaker: Marcus Wassmer

-Ray Tracing in Unreal Engine 4.22
+Ray Tracing in Unreal Engine 4.22 (WATCH NOW)

 Get an up-close look at the ray tracing functionality coming in Unreal Engine 4.22.
 Learn about the processes and techniques employed to bring cinematic-quality lighting to a real-time piece, developed in collaboration with a ‘soon-to-be-announced’ partner.

 2:00PM - 3:00PM PDT | Speakers: Juan Canada, Patrick Kelly, Partner(s)